-- 10% of those with diabetes have type 1 (insulin dependent)
+- 10% of those with diabetes have type 1 (insulin dependence).

-- Close Family Member: Parent or sibling with type 1 or type 2 slightly increases your risk
+- Having a parent or sibling with type 1 or type 2 slightly increases your risk

-- Your ethnic background: African, Arab, Asian, Hispanic, Indigenous, or South Asian descent may increase the risk for type 2 diabetes
+- Individuals of African, Middle Eastern, Asian, Hispanic, Indigenous, or South Asian descent may be at an increased risk for type 2 diabetes

-- Type 2 may be treated with medication, lifestyle changes, or both
+- Type 2 can be treated with medication, lifestyle changes, or both

 - May occur in pregnant women.
 It usually disappears after the baby is born; however it can increase the risk of developing diabetes later in life for both the mother and the baby

-How can I reduce my risk for diabetes?
+How can I reduce my risk for developing diabetes?

 - Stay physically active and eat well